Larkin's shootout goal lifts Red Wings to 4th straight win – KION546

 Defenseman Filip Hronek scored his fifth goal in four games on a power play.
 Hronek, who added an assist, has 10 points in the last six games.

+“It’s like everything he shoots is going is,” said forward Lucas Raymond, who had two assists.
+“Everyone knows he has a great shot, so he’s been getting it off and everyone’s seeing it now.
+I feel we’ve seen it for a long time, we’ve seen it all the time in practice.
+It’s fun just trying to feed him the puck.”

-Jordan Oesterle scored his first goal this season and Andrew Copp added a power-play goal.
+Jordan Oesterle, another defenseman, scored his first goal this season and Andrew Copp added a power-play goal.
 Lucas Raymond and Tyler Bertuzzi each had two assists and Ville Husso had 20 saves for Detroit, along with three shootout stops.

+The Wings have received 13 goals from their back line in 20 games.

+“Our defensemen are not chasing offense.
+They’re joining the rush properly and we have structure in the O zone,” coach Derek Lalonde said.
+“Maybe (they have) a little confidence now.
+Obviously, I don’t think the shooting percentage of our D is sustainable, but it’s going in because we’re playing the right way.
+It just happens to be the D right now, which is a good sign.”

 Arizona’s Jakob Chychrun scored his first goal of the season with 26 seconds remaining to send the game into overtime.